CHATTING TO JANE

 ”I think you shall find they are Liberal Unionists – they joined the Conservatives 25 years ago.
 They more or less are Conservatives now.
 The actual Liberal Party is hellbent on Home Rule” said Richard,

-”Worshipful Master” said Lord Johnson ”You are too defeatist.
+”Worshipful Master” said Lord Johnson ‘‘You are too defeatist – a faint heart.
 It is all hot air.
-It shan’t happen.”
+It shan’t happen.
+Now mark this.
+There shall be no Home Rule!”

 ”Lord Johnson” said Richard, ”With respect I think Cecil Rhodes was living in the past.
 There is so sign that Americans want to come back to be under Britain.”